 Wisdom and revelation does not belong to us….it is God’s.
 When the Lord opens our eyes to see, He is in essence showing us a part of Himself.

-- An understanding of what is truly valuable.
+*You will gain understanding of what is truly valuable.

-- Your path is straight.
+*Your path will be made straight.